 Each year, heartworm affects millions of pets across the country, resulting in often debilitating illness and significant veterinary costs.
 To help raise awareness of heartworm disease and to promote early diagnosis and treatment, the American Heartworm Society has designated April as Heartworm Awareness Month.
+However, heartworm remains a year-round concern.

 What is heartworm?